ahmad-hammad/NLP---ACM-Categorization/README.md

  https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit

  - modify the paths of the used data files according to your environment.
- - uncomment the following line to see the results using features set other than word2vec: 82, 97, 108
+ - uncomment the following lines to see the results using features set other than word2vec: 82, 97, 108

  Notice: all the necessary data files exist in dataset folder